keymetrics/doc-pm2/en/runtime/integration/now.md

 ### Questions?

 We are always happy to help with questions you might have.
-Search our documentation or check out answers to common questions.
-You can also post questions or comments to our community forum.
+Use the search or check out the FAQ.
+You can also post questions or comments on the [PM2 github repository](https://github.com/Unitech/pm2/issues).